 Beginner's Guide to Paris

 Kelda and I are SO excited to bring to you our ultimate guide to Paris - specifically for beginners.
-We have been to Paris three times and, each time, it leaves us wanting more and feeling that there is so much more to explore.
+We have been to Paris four times and, each time, it leaves us wanting more and feeling that there is so much more to explore.
 It is truly the city that made us fall in love with traveling and we hope that everyone will be able to experience its magic - and put some of our tips to use!

 where to stay